Human–dinosaur coexistence: Artifacts

 Many hoaxes have been presented as historical depictions of dinosaurs and have been used as evidence for the idea that non-avian dinosaurs coexisted with humans.
 Notable such "artifacts" include the Granby Stone Idol (a known hoax depicting a sauropod together with incorrectly rendered Chinese symbols), the Acámbaro figures (a large set of dinosaur-like figurines now known to have been made shortly before their supposed discovery), the Ica stones (stones with dinosaurs carved on them, admitted to have been hoaxed by their creator), and the Tucson artifacts (which include a sword inscribed with a dinosaur, exposed as a hoax for decades).

 Even though virtually all such objects have been exposed as hoaxes, many continue to erroneously be used as "evidence".
 Several hoaxes depicting dinosaurs reflect outdated understandings of the animals.
 Among the dinosaurs on the Ica stones is for instance a Tyrannosaurus rex, though shown nearly upright with its tail dragging behind it on the ground.
 This depiction is in-line with how T. rex was depicted in the 1960s (when the stones were "found") but does not reflect current scientific understanding.
+Tyrannosaurs are also unknown from South America, where the large carnivorous dinosaurs were megaraptorans and abelisaurs.